Introduction: The Silent Killer of Accurate Books

 Duplicate transactions are the silent killers of accurate bookkeeping.
 They sneak into your QuickBooks file, masquerading as legitimate business activity, and slowly distort your entire financial reality.
 A few duplicate expenses here and there might seem harmless, but over a year, they can artificially deflate your profit, leading to poor management decisions.
 Conversely, duplicate revenue entries will inflate your income, causing you to pay taxes on money you never actually made.

 At Fiscal Integrity Group, removing duplicates is one of the first and most critical steps in our forensic cleanup process.
 It requires a keen eye and an understanding of how data flows into QuickBooks.
 In this extensive guide, I will explain exactly how duplicate transactions happen, how to hunt them down, and how to safely remove them without destroying your reconciled data.
+Are you ready to clean up your books?

-The Danger of Duplicate Transactions
+The Hidden Danger of Duplicate Transactions

 The danger of duplicates lies in their compounding effect.
 If you accidentally duplicate a $5,000 monthly rent payment, your profit is understated by $60,000 for the year.
 This might make you think your business is failing when it's actually thriving.
 If you duplicate a $10,000 client payment, you will overstate your revenue and potentially owe thousands in unnecessary income taxes.
 Furthermore, duplicates make bank reconciliation impossible, leading to a cascading failure of your entire accounting system.